Managing Your Reputation with Loyalty Programs

 - Create a customer alert at the register, so that your staff understands that this customer has had difficulties in the past and let them know what to be particularly attentive to.

 Begin again, by thanking your customer for their feedback, but don’t stop there.
 Customer for whom you’ve provided an amazing experience are usually more than happy to help spread the word.

 - Leverage those reviews as content on your website and loyalty program landing pages.

-- In a recent “Consumer Review Survey” by Bright Local, 30% of customers name brand engagement with reviewers critical to their purchasing decision.
+- In a recent “Consumer Review Survey” by Bright Local, 30% of customers name-brand engagement with reviewers is critical to their purchasing decision.
 Make sure that you engage them and thank them for their business.

 Other potential customers will see this and know that you’re fully engaged and care deeply about your customer’s buying experience.

 - Encourage them to share their experience on other high-ranking review sites like Google, Facebook, Yelp, Trip Advisor, The Knot, or dozens of others.

 Never wait for reviews.
 Post-sale survey emails are a great way to solicit opinions about your products and services in an anonymous manner.
 They let the customer know that you care about their experience and are interested in hearing more from them about how you can improve it.